-Aberdeen Village Art is Ageless® exhibit and reception features senior artists
+Aberdeen Village Art is Ageless® exhibit features senior artists

 Local senior artists will be celebrated March 26 through April 30 at Aberdeen Village, 17500 W. 119th Street, Olathe, as the community hosts its annual Art is Ageless® exhibit and continues to celebrate the 40th anniversary of the Art is Ageless® program.